bytescale/bytescale-upload-widget-react/README.md

 });
 ```

-Next, choose a UI component:
+Then choose a UI component:

 ## `UploadButton`